-Providing high-quality drinking water is a priority for the City of Florence.
-With its dedication to providing superior drinking water service, City of Florence customers can have confidence that their drinking water is safe, healthy and of the highest quality.
-This report is designed not only to inform customers about water quality and the City of Florence's commitment, but also to increase customer understanding of drinking water and how it is treated.
+Continuing to provide high-quality drinking water is a top priority for the City of Florence.
+With its dedication to providing superior drinking water service, the City of Florence can assure its customers that their drinking water is safe, healthy and of the highest quality.
+This report is designed not only to inform customers about water quality and the City of Florence's commitment, but also as a tool to increase customer understanding of drinking water and how it is treated.

-2005 WATER QUALITY SAMPLING RESULTS
+2007 WATER QUALITY SAMPLING RESULTS

-The following table shows actual sampling results for substances detected in the City of Florence's groundwater systems for the period January 1 to December 31, 2005, compared with state and federal health and safety standards for those substances.
+The following table shows actual sampling results for substances detected in the City of Florence's water system for the period January 1 to December 31, 2007, compared with state and federal health and safety standards for those substances.